 with the annotation

 @CordaSerializable.
-See CorDapp basics or Object Serialization.
-An example is shown in Client RPC API tutorial.
+See Running a node or Object serialization.
+An example is shown in Using the client RPC API.

 We will be replacing the use of Kryo in the serialization framework and so additional changes here are likely.